hmcts/macbook-software/README.md

 - intellij-idea
 - pycharm
 - slack
-#google-chrome
 - pgadmin4
-- parallels (only for INTEL based Macbooks)
+- parallels (only for INTEL based Macbooks)p -#google-chrome(no longer installed - user is advised to obtain from MoJ SelfService App)